run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/install-control-plane.md

-# Install Control Plane
+# Install the Control Plane

-Installing the NVIDIA Run:ai control plane requires Internet connectivity and add the following flag to the helm command.
-TBD: Oz
+Installing the NVIDIA Run:ai control plane requires Internet connectivity.

 ## System and Network Requirements
 Before installing the NVIDIA Run:ai control plane, validate that the [system requirements](./system-requirements.md) and [network requirements](./network-requirements.md) are met.
 Make sure you have the [software artifacts](./preparations.md) prepared.